CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/L-commands.md

 ### Syntax

-There are two forms of this command depending on whether you want to view the default version for Cumulus Linux or for NetQ.
+Two forms of this command are available depending on whether you want to view the default version for Cumulus Linux or for NetQ.

 ```
 netq lcm show default-version